Struggling with mental weight? I believe you must lift heaviness off your spirit before you can release it from your body.

 Psalm 119:164 – “Seven times a day I praise You, Because of Your righteous judgments.’

 3. Write a ‘Thank You’ note to all the people on your gratitude list.
-For all of the people you put on your gratitude list, get some ‘Thank you’ notes and write a brief note to each of them about how much you appreciate their presence in your life.
+Buy some ‘Thank you’ notes, then write a brief note to a person on your life about how much you appreciate them.

-As you know, tomorrow is not promised to you.
-Wouldn’t it be best to let the people you care about know how much they mean to you while they are still with you?
-Again, you don’t have to write ‘War and Peace.’
-But just write a line or two about something you appreciate or like about them, and then thank them.
+Because tomorrow is not promised to you, wouldn’t it be best to let the people you care about know how much they mean to you while they are still with you?

-Cultivating a practice of praise and of “good finding” rather than fault finding each day will help to lift the spirit of heaviness right off of you.
-And I believe it will support your physical weight loss as well!
+In summary, cultivating a practice of praise and of “good finding” rather than fault finding each day will help to lift the spirit of heaviness right off of you.